A ゛fugue゛ is an imitational style with some rules and does not have a fixed

 After the exposition is made, the theme free from a fixed rule is flexibly

 imitated, which is called ゛development゛.
-It has no regulations in tonality and
+It has no regulations in tonality and exposes the theme in remote key in some cases.
+Various factors can be seen in the exposition other than thematic repetitions.

 A theme receives all sorts of variants such as a gap of syncopation,